Skip to content

 Why the Rust Way?

-1. Explicit Handling: Necessitates handling both outcomes, enhancing code robustness.
+1. Explicit Handling: Forces handling of both outcomes, enhancing code robustness.

 4. Functional Approach: Aligns with TypeScript’s functional programming style.